07 April 2026

 Africa

-Cultivating capital: African agricultural farming
+Cultivating capital: Financing African agriculture

 Agriculture plays a vital part in Africa’s economy, but does the sector get the financial support it needs?
-This session considers agriculture holistically, focusing on how to capture the value of natural resources within the continent
+This session considers agriculture holistically, focusing on how to capture the value of natural resources within the continent .

 • How can the market finance logistics and infrastructure to better support Africa’s agribusiness sector?